 Parent PLUS loans are eligible for the Income Contingent Repayment Plan (ICR).
 The nice part about this repayment plan is that it is based upon the income of the borrower, not the total loan balance.
 For those borrowers who have an unexpected job loss, the ICR plan ensures that they can stay current with the loan.
 ICR requires that borrowers pay up to 20% of their discretionary income towards the loans.

 Similarly, there are provisions to have the loans forgiven after 25 years of ICR payments and possibly even as soon as 10 years for public servants.
+Enrollment in these programs requires federal direct consolidation, but it can be accomplished with minimal effort.

 CON: Repayment Limitations and Consolidation Confusion